hanseatics/BottomBar/README.md

 #### Creating the icons

 The icons must be fully opaque, solid color, 24dp and **with no padding**.
-[With Android Asset Studio Generic Icon generator](https://romannurik.github.io/AndroidAssetStudio/icons-generic.html), select "TRIM" and make sure the padding is 0dp.
+For example, [with Android Asset Studio Generic Icon generator](https://romannurik.github.io/AndroidAssetStudio/icons-generic.html), select "TRIM" and make sure the padding is 0dp.
 Here's what your icons should look like:

 ![Sample icons](https://raw.githubusercontent.com/roughike/BottomBar/master/icons-howto.png)